smeegle5000/arduino2lpt/README.md

-lpt.ino is the arduino sketch, i personally used a 5v arduino pro mini lpttransfer.py is the program to dice a file up and send it to the arduino transfer.bas is for hand typing into c:/dos/qbasic if you cannot get the exe transferred in another way, reset the arduino and wait a moment before beginning transfer for best chance of success
+lpt.ino is the arduino sketch, i personally used a 5v arduino pro mini lpttransfer.py is the program to dice a file up and send it to the arduino transfer.bas is for hand typing into c:/dos/qbasic if you cannot get the exe transferred in another way, the hardcoded size value matches 8bitbi.exe reset the arduino and wait a moment before beginning transfer for best chance of success
 8bitbi.cpp is the dos program, source
 8bitbi.exe is 8bitbi.cpp, compiled using borland cpp 3.1
 </pre>